Debbie L. Dobbs, MS

 After being born in New Jersey and moving to Virginia, I finally settled in Sandy Springs, GA in middle school.
 I earned a Business Administration Bachelor’s degree and a Masters of Science degree in Management focusing on Organizational Behavior and Development from Georgia State University.

 Prior to the birth of my son, I worked for over 20 years in the healthcare industry, managing and consulting with medical practices.
 When my son was born with medical complications, he required intensive early intervention and special education services.
 After experiencing firsthand how important parental advocacy skills are, I obtained my advocacy training from the Georgia Advocacy Office’s Parent Leadership Support Project.
-I also had trainings from Wrightslaw, COPAA, NSEAI, and various disability groups.
+I also had trainings from Wrightslaw, COPAA, William & Mary Law School's ISEA Program, NSEAI, and various disability groups.

-For the past 10 years, I have been working as an experienced advocate for students with disAbilities.
+For over 15 years, I have been working as an experienced advocate for students with disAbilities.
 I work with families to help them acquire educational and financial resources.
 As a consultant I am able to help parents and families understand how to navigate through the Special Education and medical funding process.